The MUSE Hubble Ultra Deep Field Survey XVI. The angular momentum of low-mass star-forming galaxies. A cautionary tale

 \subsubsection{The $j-M$ redshift evolution}

 In regards to the redshift dependence of the sAM sequence, the inset in Fig.~\ref{fig:Jtot}(b) shows the redshift evolution of the zero-point ZP$_{10}$ (Eq.~\ref{eq:Jtot:fit}) of the $\js-M_\star$ relation fitted over our redshift range $0.4<z<1.4$ for $M_\star=10^{10}\Msun$ and $V/\sigma_{\rm t}=5$.
 The red circle shows the RF12 $z=0$ zero-point, and the squares show the \citet{SwinbankM_17a} results~\footnote{For \citet{SwinbankM_17a}, we assumed a mean $V/\sigma_{\rm t}$=2.5 for their $V/\sigma_{\rm t}>1$ sample according to their sample properties.
-For \citet{RomanowskyA_12a}, we assumed a $V/\sigma=5$ for their disk-dominated sample and shifted their $j_\star$ zero-point to our SFR-weighted $\js$ by -0.25. }.
+For \citet{RomanowskyA_12a}, we assumed a $V/\sigma=5$ for their disk-dominated sample and shifted their $j_\star$ zero-point to our SFR-weighted $\js$ by -0.25~dex.}.
 The dashed line shows the $(1+z)^{-1/2}$ expected evolution (Eq.~\ref{eq:js:formula}).
-This panel shows that the sAM relation (at fixed $V/\sigma_{\rm t}$) is evolving as with $a=\FITzalpha$ (95\%), i.e.~consistent with the theoretical evolution $(1+z)^{-1/2}$ from Eq.~\ref{eq:js:formula}.
+This panel shows that the sAM relation (at fixed $V/\sigma_{\rm t}$) is evolving as with $a=\FITzalpha$ (95\%) which is consistent with the theoretical evolution $(1+z)^{-1/2}$ from Eq.~\ref{eq:js:formula}.
 This redshift dependence is not consistent with the slope of $-1$ found by \citet{SwinbankM_17a} to $z=1.5$, but it should be noted that they did not perform a global fit to their data and that their binned data (squares in the inset of Fig.~\ref{fig:Jtot}b) are in fact consistent with a slope of $-0.5$ up to $z=1.0$, with the $z=1.5$ binned data not matching the $(1+z)^{-0.5}$ trend is most likely due to incompleteness issues at these redshifts.

-While \citet{SwinbankM_17a} and \citet{HarrisonC_17a} found some evidence for a redshift evolution of the $j-M$ relation with a combined data-set of $\sim$1000 SFGs, in contrast, \citet{MarascoA_19a} found no evidence for a redshift evolution of the $\js-M_\star$ relation on a subset (made of 17 $z=1$ disc galaxies with $M_\star>10^{9.5}~\Msun$) of the KROSS and KMOS3D survey.
-This discrepancy implies no evolution of both the TFR relation and of the size-mass relation, in apparent contradiction to several studies \citep[e.g.][]{StraatmanC_17a,UblerH_17a,vanderWelA_14a}.
-This discrepancy could originate from the small sample size, from the different methodologies involved, and/or could be resolved under our $(V/\sigma_{\rm t}$) framework, i.e. using a selection on $V/\sigma$.
+While \citet{SwinbankM_17a} and \citet{HarrisonC_17a} found some evidence for a redshift evolution of the $j-M$ relation with a combined data-set of $\sim$1000 SFGs, in contrast, \citet{MarascoA_19a} found no evidence for a redshift evolution of the $\js-M_\star$ relation on a subset (made of 17 $z=1$ disk galaxies with $M_\star>10^{9.5}~\Msun$) of the KROSS and KMOS3D survey.
+This discrepancy implies no evolution of both the TFR relation and of the size-mass relation, in apparent contradiction to several studies \citep[e.g.,][]{StraatmanC_17a,UblerH_17a,vanderWelA_14a}.
+This discrepancy could originate from the small sample size, from the different methodologies involved, and/or could be resolved under our $(V/\sigma_{\rm t}$) framework.